keptn/keptn.github.io/content/docs/0.10.x/reference/bridge/manage_sequences/index.md

 * Service - all services created for the project
 * Stage - all stages defined in the shipyard file of the project
 * Sequence - all sequences defined in the shipyard file of the project
 * Status - sequences can have the status active, succeeded, or failed.
-Active are all sequences that have not completed with a finished event yet.
+Active state includes all sequences that have not been completed with a finished event yet.

 ## Pausing and resuming sequences
 Running sequences have the option to be paused.
 The buttons' location to trigger pausing is on the top right of a list entry or the detail view.
 Clicking the button will halt the running sequence until it is resumed.